angeljosy/PEBBLEVERSE/README.md

 Random events occur throughout the civilization.

-The result is a dynamic miniature society where **nothing particularly useful happens — but something is always happening.**
+The result is a dynamic miniature society where:

+> **Nothing particularly useful happens — but something is always happening.**

 ---